 Cornerstone Church is a wonderful church in Johannesburg, South Africa.
 It was planted in 1983 and has been diligently proactive in planting churches and proclaiming the gospel all over the world.
-Cornerstone is currently being led by Marcus and Adele Herbert and a fantastic team of elders and their wives.
+Cornerstone is currently being led by Marcus and Adele Herbert and a fantastic leadership team.

-We have been a part of Cornerstone for most of our lives and now we have the privilege of being sent by them to plant a church of our own.
+We were a part of Cornerstone for most of our lives and we were privileged to be sent by them to plant a church of our own.